IBM-Bluemix-Docs/cloud-object-storage-infrastructure/ordering.md

 ## Creating a new storage account

-{% include note.html content="Existing SoftLayer customers can log in to [https://control.softlayer.com/](https://control.softlayer.com/){:new_window}, but are encouraged to create an IBMid and explore the Bluemix catalog.
-Both control portals are equivalent in functionality and only differ in their header design and branding." %}
+Existing SoftLayer customers can log in to [https://control.softlayer.com/](https://control.softlayer.com/){:new_window}, but are encouraged to create an IBMid and explore the Bluemix catalog.
+Both control portals are equivalent in functionality and only differ in their header design and branding.
 1. Login to [https://control.bluemix.net/](https://control.bluemix.net/){: new_window}.
 2. Navigate to the object storage page, by clicking **Storage** > **Object Storage** in the Navigation menu.
 3. Click the **order object storage** link on the top right to open the order menu.